samhormozian1/CSE110GithubPagesProject/index.md

 [Future Me](https://github.com/samhormozian1/CSE110GithubPagesProject/blob/main/shutterstock_2079730714.jpg)

 Hello!
-I'm Sam Hormozian, a developer with a passion for coding and solving problems.
+I'm **Sam Hormozian**, a developer with a passion for coding and solving problems.

 ## About Me